 With mental health apps, patients can receive a response instantaneously (especially important since securing a psychiatric appointment can take nearly 25 days).
 Apps offer a highly accessible, cost-effective service for people seeking to supplement face-to-face therapy—and can reach those who are uninsured and unable to afford traditional mental healthcare, or may be deterred from going to a traditional provider.
 For instance, behavioral health app maker Ginger.io reports seeing “significant traffic outside of the traditional 9-5,” and its machine learning algorithm can detect when a patient should be triaged to clinical care for therapy or psychiatry.

 These approaches are not only convenient and scalable—they are also effective.
 Multiple studies demonstrate the effectiveness of online programs that use cognitive behavioral approaches, and companies are leveraging this literature when developing their solutions.
-For instance, after an upfront assessment, Lantern users are assigned to a particular protocol-based intervention program with daily exercises, supported by a professional coach.

 This half, Woebot, “your charming robot friend who is ready to listen, 24/7,” secured $8M, and leverages a machine learning chatbot to improve access to mental health services.
 Other companies, like Lyra Health (which raised a $45M Series B in May) and Regroup Therapy (which raised a $5.5M round in May), facilitate a human-to-human connection, pairing users with providers in-person or remotely.